newrelic/newrelic-telemetry-sdk-specs/configuration-and-logging.md

 SDK implementations **MUST** write troubleshooting and error information to a log file by whatever means is the most idiomatic for the language.
 SDKs **MUST** provide a mechanism to configure the destination and verbosity of the log.

-SDKs also **MUST** provide a way of disabling or silencing the SDK's logging.
+SDKs also **MUST** provide a way of disabling the SDK's logging.

+When enabled, SDKs should primarily use three logging levels: `ERROR`,`INFO`, `DEBUG`, with `DEBUG` being the most verbose and `ERROR` the least.
+SDKs should log:

-When enabled, logging should be used judiciously and generally only in exceptional error cases or when needed for SDK supportability.
+* `ERROR` level messages only in exceptional error cases
+* `INFO` level messages sparingly
+* `DEBUG` level messages as much as necessary for SDK supportability